mdsol/appconnect-android/README.md

 ## API Documentation ##

-Please refer to the documentation for detailed instruction on how to use the various APIs.
+Refer to the [AppConnect documentation](https://learn.mdsol.com/api/appconnect/rave-appconnect-sdks-95295808.html) for detailed instructions on how to use the various APIs.